hifiberry/hbos-ui/src/services/README.md

 ## Testing

-Use the example component (`app-cover-art-example.vue`) to test the system:
+Use the example component (`AppCoverArtExample.vue`) to test the system:

 1. Add the component to a test page
 2. Enter song metadata in the test form